 Private masternodes: No, you keep all the coins in your own personal wallet.
 You will be given the ability to remotely initiate a resync of the masternode, but no coins need to leave your wallet.

-This is a very good question and one that everyone should ask and be comfortable with before sending any coins to the platform so that you can participate in a masternode.
+This is a very good question and one that everyone should ask and be comfortable with before sending any coins to the platform so that you can participate in a masternode or staking pool.
 There is no way that we can persuade you to trust us - this is something you have to work out yourself.
 What we can tell you is that security is very important to us, and will always be very important to us.
 You have to weigh up the risk of deposting your coins into a platform like this vs what impact this would have on you if you lost them.
 Like anything cryptocurrency, there is risk.
 You may obtain some good gains, but you do have to own some risk to achieve this.
 We will do the best we can to keep your cryptocurrency safe, but in the end we are not responsible for your decision to participate and you do so at your own risk.

-Yes, each open masternode will have listed against it the minimum number of coins that you will need to submit to participate in the masternode to share the hosting costs.
+Yes, each open masternode or staking pool will have listed against it the minimum number of coins that you will need to submit to participate in the masternode to share the hosting costs.
 Note that we do not work on 'shares' (a strict division of the collateral), but you are free to submit whatever number of coins you wish to have between the stated minimum and maximum amounts.
 Also note that different masternodes will have differing minimum requirements depending on the size of the required collateral needed to start the masternode.

 The cost to participate in a shared masternode is proportional to how much of the masternode collateral you fill up.
 Payments are made in the form of credits, and credits can be purchased through the payments page.
 Generally 1 credit costs $1US or equivalent in selected cryptocurrencies (but the more you buy, the cheaper it gets*), and if you were to deposit enough coins to fill a complete masternode, it would cost you usually between 1 to 2 credits.
 You would then be considered paying for the complete masternode hosting cost yourself.